5.4 Competitor Usability Testing

 - How important is design quality to users in this category?

-- Where do users struggle most with existing products?
+- Where do people struggle most with existing products?

 - Which competitor features are unnecessary or confusing?